-Example: If somebody passes in front of a camera and an event has been configured to detect and respond to motion, the camera can record and saves images to an FTP server, and can send a notification e-mail to an e-mail address.
+Example: If an event has been configured to detect and respond to motion, and somebody passes in front of a camera, the camera records and saves images to an FTP server, and sends a notification e-mail to an e-mail address.
 Images can be sent as e-mail attachments.